HanaFEKI/Histopathology_foundation_models/README.md

 # 🧬 Histopathology Foundation Models

-**Inspired by:**
-> Bilal, M., Aadam, M., Raza, M., Altherwy, Y., Alsuhaibani, A., Abduljabbar, A., Almarshad, F., Golding, P., & Rajpoot, N. (2025). *Foundation Models in Computational Pathology: A Review of Challenges, Opportunities, and Impact*. arXiv:2502.08333. https://arxiv.org/abs/2502.08333

----

-## 📣 Introduction

 Welcome!
-This repository is inspired by the excellent review by Bilal et al. (2025) on foundation models in computational pathology.
+This repository is inspired by the excellent review by [Bilal et al. (2025)](https://arxiv.org/abs/2502.08333) on foundation models in computational pathology.
 It aims to be your **one-stop resource** for understanding and implementing foundation models in histopathology.

 Whether you're a **student**, **researcher**, or **practitioner**, this repo will help you: